godaddy/node-flipr-etcd-seed/README.md

     -p, --port <int>          The port your etcd server is listening on.
 Default is 4001.
     -f, --format <type>       Config file format.
 Accepts "json" or "yaml".
 Defaults to "yaml".
 ```

+# Other Stuff

+* You can use flipr-etcd-seed programatically.
+Check out the [sample section](sample/progamatically.js).
+* We don't support SSL when communicating with Etcd just yet.
+We plan to in the future.